MonicaMuller/linux_navigation_exercise/README.md

 <img src="https://i.imgur.com/MYXR1vM.png" height="100%" width="100%"/>
 </p>

-Like the "Ctrl+F" keyboard shortcut, `/` can search for a specific string in a man page.
-Using `/comma` to search for every occurrence of the word "comma" and the `n` key to jump to each occurrence, I found that the `-m` option will separate the contents of a directory with commas.
+Within a man page, `/` can be used to search for text.
+I searched for `/comma` and pressed `n` to move through matching results until I found the `-m` option, which formats entries as a comma-separated list.

 <br />
 <br />